NatronGitHub/natron-python-scripting/Python_GUI/bottomTriangle/README.md

 # bottomTriangle

-Create a top aligned triangle.
+Create a bottom aligned triangle.

 ### HOW TO USE IT